cwarden45/BPSC234_Term_Paper-QTL/Arabidopsis_MAGIC_Demo_Data/README.md

 ## *HAPPY* Demo

-I can successfully run the example code without errors, and the total run-time was less than the *R/qtl2* demo code above.
+I can successfully run the example code without errors, and the total run-time was less than the *R/qtl2* demo code above (which I believe was already a few minutes).

 However, understanding more details may be important.